4BI1

 Blood glucose regulation and temperature control are increasing in frequency; insulin/glucagon tested every series.

-The body keeps each variable stable by using a negative feedback loop.
+The body keeps each variable stable by using a loop.
 The idea is simple: any change away from the normal level triggers a response that reverses the change, bringing the variable back to normal.

 A negative feedback loop has four components: